MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

 ## Conclusion

 Using the steps in this topic, you should have a working driver that starts and stops your device.
-To receive and transmit data, you need to understand how the ring buffer works, which is out of scope for this porting guide.